#AOLShivaratri – Celebrations in Art of Living Ashram

 20130806_142558 (960x1280)

-The Puja starts going by tying a Turmeric Root to the right lamp (one on the right as we face) that signifies Parvati.
+The Puja starts going by tying a Turmeric Root to the right lamp of the Deity’s Picture (one on the left as we face) that signifies Parvati.
 The puja installation also has Surya (Sun), Chandra (Moon) and Kumbha (Pot).

 The lamps are then lit and 9 stranded Gejje Vastra, Gandha (or Sandal) is an essential offering used in this puja.
 The tambula includes 9 Betel leaves and 9 Betel Nuts (Bettada adike) and a coconut